RyanPPitts/Project-Management-App/README.md

 # Welcome to CampBase

 CampBase (clever I know) is a project management tool that allows users to organize a team and create exciting new projects.
 The app allows for secure login/sign up and the ablity to create, edit and delete teams and projects.

-The app has been built on Ruby on Rails.
+The CampBase app was built with a Ruby on Rails backend.
+Below is a list of the applications/gems used for this project

 # Ruby on Rails